 - Curettings, where tissue is removed in small pieces from the lining of the uterus or cervix

 Specimens are usually received in fixative (preservative) but sometimes arrive fresh and must be immediately fixed.
-Before specimens are accepted by a laboratory the identification (labelling) and accompanying documentation will be carefully checked, all details recorded and “specimen tracking” commenced.
-It is vital that patient or research specimens are properly identified and the risk of inaccuracies minimized.
+Before specimens are accepted by a laboratory, the identification (labeling) and accompanying documentation will be carefully checked, all details recorded, and “specimen tracking” commenced.
+It is vital that patient or research specimens are properly identified, and the risk of inaccuracies minimized.

 Fixation is a crucial step in preparing specimens for microscopic examination.
 Its objective is to prevent decay and preserve cells and tissues in a “life-like” state.
-It does this by stopping enzyme activity, killing microorganisms and hardening the specimen while maintaining sufficient of the molecular structure to enable appropriate staining methods to be applied (including those involving antigen-antibody reactions and those depending on preserving DNA and RNA).
-The sooner fixation is initiated following separation of a specimen from its blood supply the better the result will be.
+It does this by stopping enzyme activity, killing microorganisms, and hardening the specimen while maintaining sufficient molecular structure to enable appropriate staining methods to be applied (including those involving antigen-antibody reactions and those depending on preserving DNA and RNA).
+The sooner fixation is initiated following the separation of a specimen from its blood supply, the better the result will be.
 The most popular fixing agent is formaldehyde, usually in the form of a phosphate-buffered solution (often referred to as “formalin”).
-Ideally specimens should be fixed by immersion in formalin for six to twelve hours before they are processed.
+Ideally, specimens should be fixed by immersion in formalin for six to twelve hours before they are processed.

 Apart from a few natural pigments such as melanin, the cells and other elements making up most specimens are colorless.
-In order to reveal structural detail using brightfield microscopy some form of staining is required.
-The routine stain used universally as a starting point in providing essential structural information, is the hematoxylin and eosin (H&E) stain.
-With this method cell nuclei are stained blue and cytoplasm and many extra-cellular components in shades of pink.
-In histopathology many conditions can be diagnosed by examining an H&E alone.
-However sometimes additional information is required to provide a full differential diagnosis and this requires further, more specialized staining techniques.
-These may be “special stains” using dyes or metallic impregnations to define particular structures or microorganisms, or immuno-histochemical methods (IHC) involving the location of diagnostically useful proteins using labelled antibodies.
+In order to reveal structural detail using brightfield microscopy, some form of staining is required.
+The routine stain used universally as a starting point in providing essential structural information is the hematoxylin and eosin (H&E) stain.
+With this method, cell nuclei are stained blue, and cytoplasm and many extra-cellular components in shades of pink.
+In histopathology, many conditions can be diagnosed by examining an H&E alone.
+However, sometimes additional information is required to provide a full differential diagnosis, and this requires furthermore specialized staining techniques.
+These may be “special stains” using dyes or metallic impregnations to define particular structures or microorganisms, or immuno-histochemical methods (IHC) involving the location of diagnostically useful proteins using labeled antibodies.
 Molecular methods such as in-situ hybridisation (ISH) may also be required to detect specific DNA or RNA sequences.
-These methods can all be applied to paraffin sections and in most cases the slides produced are completely stable and can be kept for many years.
+These methods can all be applied to paraffin sections, and in most cases, the slides produced are completely stable and can be kept for many years.

 After staining, the sections are covered with a glass coverslip and are then sent to a pathologist who will view them under a microscope to make an appropriate diagnosis and prepare a report.